* Bicycle & Transit Integration

 UCS Principal, Dan Suraci, AICP led the development of the American Public Transportation Association's (APTA) definitive National Guide to Bicycle and Transit Integration.
 This tactical document was written in collaboration with more than 30 transit agencies and advocacy groups across the country and includes the industry's latest strategies and best practices for extending the reach of transit with bicycle transportation.

-UCS is currently leading the development of a conceptual master plan for a 24-mile pilot trail alignment to demonstrate the utility and ultimate feasibility of extending the Empire State Trail on Long Island.
+UCS led the development of a conceptual master plan for a 24-mile pilot trail alignment to demonstrate the utility and ultimate feasibility of extending the Empire State Trail on Long Island.

-UCS is currently working with the Village of Piermont to design a series of Main Street pilot projects to both demonstrate the value of complete street concepts to the community and develop a baseline dataset.
+UCS worked with the Village of Piermont to design a series of Main Street pilot projects to both demonstrate the value of complete street concepts to the community and develop a baseline dataset.

-In partnership with the New York Bicycling Coalition, UCS developed New York State's first official training curriculum for Active Transportation & Complete Streets and is currently leading workshops in communities throughout the state...
+In partnership with the NYS Energey Research & Development authority and Department of Health, UCS developed New York State's first official training curriculum for Active Transportation & Complete Streets and is currently leading workshops in communities throughout the state...